Contact Support

-Filter and search list items using listview in EJ2 JavaScript Listview control
+Filter and search list items in EJ2 JavaScript ListView control

-The filtered data can be displayed in the ListView control depending upon on user inputs using the DataManager
+You can display filtered data in the ListView control based on user input using the DataManager

 .
-Refer to the following steps to render the ListView with filtered data.
+Follow these steps to render the ListView with filtered data:

 -

-Render a textbox to get input for filtering data.
+Render a textbox to get input for filtering.

 -